Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_11.md

     meteor run android

-After some initialization, you will see an Android emulator pop up, running your app inside a native Android wrapper.
-The emulator can be somewhat slow, so if you want to see what it's really like using your app, you should run it on an actual device.
+After some initialization, you will see an Android emulator pop up, running your app inside of a native Android wrapper.
+The emulator can be somewhat slow, [Geny Motion](https://www.genymotion.com/) is a popular Android emulator alternative.
+However, if you want to see what it's really like using your app, you should run it on an actual device.

-### Running on Android Device
+### Running on an Android Device

 First, complete all of the steps above to set up the Android tools on your system.
 Then, make sure you have USB Debugging enabled on your phone and the phone is plugged into your computer with a USB cable.
-Also, you must quit the Android emulator before running on a device.
+You must also quit the Android emulator before running your app on a device.

-Then, run the following command:
+Run the following command:

     meteor run android-device